ankitwebdev/scramblewords/README.md

 The rset can be a toatl mses and you can sitll raed it wouthit a porbelm.
 Tihs is bcuseae we do not raed ervey lteter by it slef but the wrod as a wlohe.

-This programm on php shuffle the words in a sentances with above mention scheme.
+This programm on php shuffle the letters of the words in a sentances with above mention scheme.